-- Flood Planning Levels (FPLs) for the Bella Vista Station Precinct be derived from flood levels included in the RHFS, subject to a detailed review of the flood study models and necessary refinements. - For areas outside the extents of the RHFS (i.e. to the south of Norwest Boulevard) existing stormwater management facilities (basins/ponds) and overland flow paths need to be considered as part of any development in this area. - Development controls for stormwater management and flooding be generally consistent with The Hills DCP 2012 and the Upper Parramatta River Catchment Trust OSD Handbook (4th ed.
-Dec.
-2005).
+- Flood Planning Levels (FPLs) for the Kellyville Station Precinct be derived from flood levels included in the Rouse Hill Flood Study, subject to a detailed review of the flood study models and necessary refinements. - Development controls for stormwater management and flooding be generally consistent with The Hills DCP 2012.
 In addition, floodplain management should comply with 'Floodplain Development Manual the management of flood liable land' (NSW Government, April 2005) and stormwater drainage design should be in accordance with Council guidelines and Australian Rainfall and Runoff (Institution of Engineers Australia, 1987, noting current updates). - Water sensitive urban design pollution reduction targets be consistent with those applied to the North West Growth Centres.